-Does the army provide a moving allowance, can we bring our dogs and for the separation pay he has two training programs the 1st is for 5 weeks the second is for an additional 9 weeks will we get pay after each or when both are completed?
+Does the army provide a moving allowance?
+Can we bring our dogs?
+For the separation pay, he has two training programs the first is for 5 weeks the second is for an additional 9 weeks.
+Will we get pay after each or when both are completed?

 The Army will either move you to your next duty station (assuming your orders include a move, which they should) or pay you to do it yourself through a DITY move.

 Depending on the distance of the move and how much you have to move, you could potentially make a profit on the DITY move.
 Though I also know several who have lost money when doing it too.

 If you plan to live on post, every post has restrictions for pets.
 Most posts will allow two pets.
 There are a few that will allow three.